houzhenggang/builder/README.md

 ### Build steps

+Those steps describe how to build images for all ar71xx based devices:

 * clone this repository: ```git clone https://github.com/weimarnetz/builder.git```
 * change to directory builder
 * run ```./build_release.sh <options>``` where options can be